Surgical Technology (SUR)

 Note: Prerequisites for courses in this department are not automatically waived for College Guest students and students with a bachelor's degree or higher from a U.S. institution.

-This course is the first of two sequential courses designed specifically for entry-level job training.
-It is a combination of classroom studies and lab practice.
-The course is designed to offer experiences in the perioperative arena in order to prepare for competent and safe patient care.
-The essential components of the career of Surgical Technology will be introduced in course material and practiced in the lab setting.
-These elements include appropriate aseptic and sterile technique, the surgical scrub, gowning and gloving of self and others, identification of furniture, instrumentation and equipment, safe handling of sharps, set up of the sterile field, draping of the patient and surgical equipment, accurate surgical counts and proper passing of instruments.
-BILLABLE CONTACT HOURS: 4
+This course is the first of two sequential didactic courses planned specifically for entry-level job training.
+The course is designed to offer hands on experience in the perioperative arena to prepare for competent and safe patient care.
+The essential components of the career of Surgical Technology will be introduced in course material.
+These elements include legal concepts, patient safety, special population considerations, appropriate aseptic and sterile technique, the instruction of surgical scrub, gowning and gloving of self and others, identification of furniture, instrumentation and equipment, pre-surgical skin prep and urinary catheterization, safe handling of sharps, preparing of the sterile field, draping of the patient and surgical equipment, accurate surgical counts and proper passing of instruments.
+BILLABLE CONTACT HOURS: 2

-SUR 2420 Foundations of Surgical Technology II 6 Credit Hours
+SUR 2411 Foundations of Surgical Technolgy Directed Lab I 2 Credit Hours

 Note: Prerequisites for courses in this department are not automatically waived for College Guest students and students with a bachelor's degree or higher from a U.S. institution.